The Lancet Neurology September 28, 2011

 Multicenter, North America

-Population Patients aged 55–80 years with type 2 diabetes, high HbA1c (>7.5%), and high risk of cardiovascular events.
+Population Adults aged 55 to 80 years with type 2 diabetes, HbA1c >7.5%, and a high risk for cardiovascular events.

-Outcome Performance on the Digit Symbol Substitution Test (DSST) at 40 months.
+Outcome Cognitive function, measured by the Digit Symbol Substitution Test (DSST) score, and total brain volume (TBV) assessed via MRI at 40 months.

 Study Limitations